 Policies of the CHD

 The basic degree requirements and other matters pertaining to graduate study are summarized in GSAS Policies.
-Included in the current document are SEAS-specific policies, procedures, and degree requirements.
+Included in the current document (including the "CHD", "PhD", and "SM and ME" pages under "Graduate Policies" on the SEAS website) are SEAS-specific policies, procedures, and degree requirements.
 Issues relating to acceptable graduate-level courses, cross-registration, part-time study and dissertation research in absentia are also discussed.
 The actions of the CHD are based on the requirements and regulations detailed in this document.
 The current CHD policies are posted on the SEAS website; it is the student’s responsibility to familiarize themselves with current policies, which are usually revised annually, in August.

 Meetings of the CHD

-Each SEAS graduate student is assigned a field advisor who is a member of the SEAS faculty upon starting the program based on the topics of study interests outlined in the application.
+Each SEAS graduate student is assigned a first-year or "field" advisor who is a member of the SEAS faculty upon starting the program based on the topics of study interests outlined in the application.
 The field advisor is primarily responsible for helping the student to plan a strong, coherent program in that field.
-In each semester of the first year, a student is required to have the advising hold in my.harvard lifted by his/her field advisor.
+In each semester of the first year, a student is required to have the advising hold in my.harvard lifted by their advisor.
 For M.E. and Ph.D. students, the research advisor will lift the advising hold in subsequent year(s).

 The phrase “SEAS faculty” is used throughout this document.
 The definition of SEAS faculty is a SEAS faculty member who is a member of the ladder faculty (Assistant, Associate, or Full Professor), including emeritus faculty.